daijro/camoufox/pythonlib/README.md

 **Notes:**

-- If Camoufox is being ran in headful mode, the max screen size will be generated based on your monitor's dimensions (+15%).
+- If Camoufox is being ran in headful mode, the max screen size will be generated based on your monitor's dimensions unless otherwise specified.

 - To prevent UA-spoofing leaks, Camoufox only generates fingerprints with the same browser version as the current Camoufox version by default.